 From: Minneapolis, Minnesota.
-LA Opera: Mercury in The Death of Orpheus (2020); Colin in The Anonymous Lover (2020).
-He joined the Domingo-Colburn-Stein Young Artist Program in the 2020/21 season.
+LA Opera: Mercury in The Death of Orpheus (2020); Colin in The Anonymous Lover (2020); soloist in the Digital Short The Five Moons of Lorca (2020); Angel in The Three Women of Jerusalem.
+He is an alumnus of the Domingo-Colburn-Stein Young Artist Program (2020-22).

 American countertenor Jacob Ingbar made his professional debut at age ten as a soloist with the Saint Paul Chamber Orchestra and has performed throughout North America and Europe ever since.

 In 2023, he will make his San Francisco Opera debut as Leonardo in El Último Sueño de Frida y Diego by Gabriela Lena Frank and Nilo Cruz.